-Roma Downey just received the ultimate celebrity endorsement, her own star on Hollywood Boulevard.
+Roma Downey, who celebrates her birthday today (May 6) received the ultimate celebrity endorsement in August 2016, her own star on Hollywood Boulevard.
 Alongside being a celebrated actress in recent years she's become a successful co-producer (with her husband Mark Burnett) of feature films with Ben-Hur being the talented couple's latest offering.
 She talks to Cahir O'Doherty about fame, fortune and the Derry background that keeps her feet on the ground through all the ups and downs.

 When you get your own star on Hollywood Boulevard, it's a sign that you're more than just successful.
 Your name has become iconic.
 You're a walking brand.

 In August 2016 the talented Co.
 Derry-born actress and producer Roma Downey made that transition and hit the headlines after she was awarded the ultimate Hollywood accolade.

 But never one to rest on her laurels, Downey's latest $100 million co-production (with her husband Mark Burnett) is Ben-Hur, a modern re-telling of the classic 19th century bestselling tale of passion and betrayal set during the life of Jesus (and that refers closely to his teachings).